widdowquinn/find_differential_primers/README.md

     Pwa_CFBP_3304 has non-N ambiguities (tests/walkthrough/sequences/GCF_000291725.1.fasta)
 ```

 This tells us that the first two genome files are in multiple parts so must be concatenated for this analysis, and that the second file also has ambiguity base symbols that are not `N`.
-These must be replaced accordingly for the analysis to proceed using the third-party tools.
+These must be replaced by `N` for the analysis to proceed using the third-party tools.

 ### 2. Fix sequences for analysis

-The `pdp config` command can fix input genomes for analysis, with the `--fix_sequences` argument.
-This writes new sequences having the necessary changes (stitching, replacing ambiguity symbols) and generates a new config file that refers to the fixed sequences.
-We specify the path to this new file with the argument `--fix_sequences <NEWCONFIG>.json`:
+The `pdp config` command will fix input genomes for analysis, when the `--fix_sequences` argument is supplied.
+In this case, `pdp` writes new sequences having the necessary changes (stitching, replacing ambiguity symbols) and generates a new config file that refers to the fixed sequences.
+The path to the new config file is given with the argument `--fix_sequences <NEWCONFIG>.json`:

 ```bash
 $ pdp config --fix_sequences tests/walkthrough/fixed.json \
                 tests/walkthrough/pectoconf.tab
 ```

-This writes corrected sequences to the `tests/walkthrough/sequences` subdirectory, and a new config file to `tests/walkthrough/fixed.json` (in `JSON` format, which is how `pdp` prefers to receive configuration files):
+This writes corrected sequences to the `tests/walkthrough/sequences` subdirectory, and a new config file to `tests/walkthrough/fixed.json` (in `JSON`, rather than tabular format):

 ```bash
 $ tree tests/walkthrough/